kubernetes/website/docs/user-guide/logging/stackdriver.md

 As expected, only recent log lines are present.
 However, for a real-world application you will likely want to be able to access logs from all containers, especially for the debug purposes.
-This is exactly when enabled earlier Stackdriver Logging can help.
+This is exactly when the previously enabled Stackdriver Logging can help.

 ## Viewing logs

-Stackdriver logging agents attaches metadata to each log entry, for you later to use in queries to select only messages you're interested in, e.g. from a particular pod.
+Stackdriver logging agents attach metadata to each log entry, for you to use later in queries to select only the messages you're interested in: for example, the messages from a particular pod.

 The most important pieces of metadata are the resource type and log name.
-Resource type of container logs is `container` and it's also named `GKE Containers` in the UI (even if the Kubernetes cluster is not on GKE).
+The resource type of a container log is `container`, which is named `GKE Containers` in the UI (even if the Kubernetes cluster is not on GKE).
-Log name is the name of the container, so that if you have a pod with two containers, named in specs `container_1` and `container_2`, their logs will have log names `container_1` and `container_2` respectively.
+The log name is the name of the container, so that if you have a pod with two containers, named `container_1` and `container_2` in the spec, their logs will have log names `container_1` and `container_2` respectively.

-System components have different resource type, `compute`, named `GCE VM Instance` in the interface.
+System components have resource type `compute`, which is named `GCE VM Instance` in the interface.
 Log names for system components are fixed.
 For a GKE node, every log entry from a system component has one the following log names: